thundercore/developers-portal/docs/migrate-to-thunder.md

 ## Solidity version

 We're currently in the process of integrating the latest solidity version into our codebase, but until then we only support contracts written for compiler version 0.4.25 and below.

+TODO - Add concluding statment (it was that easy!)